eresearchqut/ontvisc/README.md

      --- repeat for each adapter pair---
      ```

 - Perform a quality filtering step using ```--qual_filt``` and run either [`Chopper`](https://github.com/wdecoster/chopper) or [`NanoFilt`](https://github.com/wdecoster/nanofilt) by specifying ```--qual_filt_method chopper``` (default) or the ```--qual_filt_method nanofilt``` respectively.
 Chopper and NanoFilt options can be specified using the ```--chopper_options``` and the ```--nanofilt_options``` respectively.
 Please refer to the Chopper and NanoFilt manuals.
 For instance to use the tool Chopper to filter reads shorter than 1000 bp and longer than 20000 bp, and reads with a minimum Phred average quality score of 10, you would specify: ```--qual_filt --qual_filt_method chopper --chopper_options '-q 10 -l 1000 --maxlength 20000'```.
+These same options can be used with NanoFilt.

 - If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts recovered before and after preprocessing.